lupyuen/lupyuen.github.io/src/semihost.md

 ## CONFIG_RISCV_SEMIHOSTING_HOSTFS=y
 ```

 That's it!
-These are the files that we modified in NuttX QEMU to load the Initial RAM Disk (instead of Semihosting)...
+These are the files that we modified in NuttX QEMU to load the Initial RAM Disk (without Semihosting)...

 - [__Modified Files for NuttX QEMU with Initial RAM Disk__](https://github.com/lupyuen2/wip-pinephone-nuttx/pull/33/files)

 _What's ROMFS?_

-[__ROMFS__](https://en.wikipedia.org/wiki/Romfs) is the Filesystem Format of our Initial RAM Disk.
+[__ROMFS__](https://en.wikipedia.org/wiki/Romfs) is the __Filesystem Format__ of our Initial RAM Disk.
 (It defines how the Files and Directories are stored in the RAM Disk)

 We could have used a FAT or EXT4 or NTFS Filesystem...
 But ROMFS is a lot simpler for NuttX.